tobias-weiss-ai-xr/opendesk-edu/README.md

 #### Intercom Service (ICS)

 The UCS Intercom Service's role is to enable cross application integration based on browser interaction.
-Handling authentication when frontend of application A is using API from application B is often a challenge.
-For more details on the ICS please refer to it's separate [README.md](./helmfile/apps/intercom-service/README.md) - (**TODO**)
+Handling authentication when the frontend of an application is using the API from another application is often a challenge.
+For more details on the ICS please refer to its own [README.md](./helmfile/apps/intercom-service/README.md).

-In order to establish a session with the ICS the application makes use of the ICS must initiate a silent login.
+In order to establish a session with the Intercom Service, the application that wants to use the ICS must initiate a silent login.

-Currently only OX AppSuite is using the frontend based integration and therefore it's the only consumer of the ICS API endpoints.
+Currently only OX AppSuite is using the frontend based integration, and therefore it is right now the only consumer of the ICS API.

 ### Filepicker

-The Nextcloud filepicker is integrated into the OX AppSuite allows you for adding attachments or links to files from and saving attachments to Nextcloud.
-The filepicker is using frontend based integration (OX AppSuite in the browser talking to Intercom service) as well as backend to backend integration e.g. (OX AppSuite middleware talking to Nextcloud).
-The latter one especially when adding a file to an email or storing an file into Nextcloud.
+The Nextcloud filepicker which is integrated into the OX AppSuite allows you to add attachments or links to files from and saving attachments to Nextcloud.

+The filepicker is using frontend and backend based integration.
+Frontend based integration means that OX AppSuite in the browser is communicating with ICS.
+While using backend based integration, OX AppSuite middleware is communicating with Nextcloud, which is especially used when adding a file to an email or storing a file into Nextcloud.

 ### Central Navigation

-The central navigation is based on an API endpoint in the portal that provides the contents of the portal for a user in order to allow components to render the menu showing all available SWP applications for the user.
+Central navigation is based on an API endpoint in the portal that provides the contents of the portal for a user in order to allow components to render the menu showing all available SWP applications for the user.

 ### (Read & write) Central contacts

-Open-Xchange App Suite is the place to manage contacts within the SWP.
-There is a standard API in the AppSuite that is being used by Nextcloud to lookup contacts as well as to create contacts e.g. if a file is shared with a not yet available personal contact.
+Open-Xchange App Suite is used to manage contacts within the Sovereign Workplace.
+There is an API in the AppSuite that is being used by Nextcloud to lookup contacts as well as to create contacts.
+This is maybe done when a file is shared with a not yet available personal contact.

 # Identity data flows

-An overview on
+An overview of
-- components that consume data from the ldap, in most cases using a dedicated ldap search account and
+- components that consume the LDAP service.
+Mostly by using a dedicated LDAP search account.
-- components using Keycloak as IdP, if not otherwise denoted based on the OAuth2 / OIDC flows.
+- components using Keycloak as identity provider.
+If not otherwise denoted based on the OAuth2 / OIDC flows.

 Some components trust others to handle authentication for them.